kedro-org/kedro/docs/source/integrations/mlflow.md

 ### Complete tracking of Kedro runs in MLflow using `kedro-mlflow`

-You could make the code snippet above more complex.
-However, at some point you might want to take advantage of the work that the `kedro-mlflow` plugin can already do for you.
+You could make the code snippet above more complex, but you are likely to reach a point where it is easier to take advantage of the work that the `kedro-mlflow` plugin can do for you.

 To start using `kedro-mlflow`, the only required step is to install it: